Planning Commission – GK Notes

 # Planning Commission – Important Points

-• The Planning Commission is liable for the formulation of plans and monitoring the progress of plans.
+• The Planning Commission formulates plans and monitors the progress.

-• In addition to economic and social objectives, the Planning Commission is also responsible for the formation of policies and organizations.
+• It is also responsible for the formation of policies.

 • The Prime Minister is the Chairman of the Commission.